 What You Need to Know About Driving in Fiji

 Renting a car and hitting the road in Fiji is a great way to travel around the country.
 You’ll experience the ultimate freedom, get to see more of Fiji than the average tourist sees, and enjoy a wealth of experiences and activities along the way.
-While travelling Fiji by car is an awesome way to travel, it’s not so awesome when safety is a concern.
-All you need to do to keep you and your family or road trip buddies safe is to be aware of and stick to the Fiji road rules.
-With that in mind, we’ve put together this list of safety tips for driving in Fiji.
+Admittedly, there are mixed stories about driving in Fiji.
+Some visitors find driving in Fiji a breeze, while others tell stories of being taken aback by livestock trampling the road, people selling bananas in the middle of the highway, unexpected potholes and speedbumps, and other unnerving hazards.
+Nevertheless, we believe that as long as you’re aware of these hazards, take it easy, stick to the speed limit and know the road rules while driving in Fiji, then driving in Fiji is safe.
+Get started with planning a safe road trip with this list of safety tips for driving in Fiji.

 2. Know the Speed Limits